aramis-lab/clinicadl/README.md

 ## Pretrained models

-Some of the pretained models for the CNN networks described in ([Wen et al., 2020](https://doi.org/10.1016/j.media.2020.101694)) are available on Zenodo:
+Some of the pretrained models for the CNN networks described in ([Wen et al., 2020](https://doi.org/10.1016/j.media.2020.101694)) are available on Zenodo:
 <https://zenodo.org/record/3491003>